The Harriet W. Sheridan Center for Teaching and Learning

 Lauren Roussel

-First-Year Concentrating in Mathematical Physics
+Junior Concentrating in Mathematical Physics and Education Studies

 Biography